-The lot area contained within and contiguous to the building walls, for a minimum distance of ten (10) feet measured from all sides of any structure, shall have a minimum elevation of two (2) feet above maximum flood stage of streams or canals in the particular area.
+The lot area contained within and contiguous to the building walls, for a minimum distance of ten (10) feet measured from all sides of any structure, shall have a minimum elevation of two (2) feet or twenty-four (24) inches above maximum flood stage of streams or canals in the particular area.
+This minimum elevation shall be subject to the approval by the Commissioner of Health.